 pg_terminate_backend()function to terminate the database session that is blocking your

-Abandoned replication slots:
+Abandoned replication slots and vacuum:

 A replication slot is a data structure that keeps the PostgreSQL server from discarding information that is still needed by a standby server to catch up with the primary.